Graphic Design, Concept, Urban Intervention

 BA Thesis

 Parasitic design uses the tactics of parasites as a model for a critical and subversive design practice.
 A parasitic tactic offers tools for intervening in existing systems from within, questioning structures, and opening up new perspectives.
 Parasitic Design thus becomes a means for change, criticism, and transformation.
-During the process I created a glossary containing terms that describe the parasitic figure and parasitic practice.
+The printed documentation includes the research, the method developed from it, interviews with specialists, the process and the resulting design.
+During the process I created a glossary containing terms that describe the parasitic figure and practice.
 The terms are visually supported by scans from the environment, made with a mobile scanner.
-They are visual traces and remnants of the environment.
-(Risography Print, 20x Prints) The glossary itself functions as a parasite by infiltrating books through its binding (Elastic Band and Draw).
+The Glossary was printed with a Risography printer.
+This printing method underlines aspects of the parasitic figure: traces happen by touching the ink and the structure and inconsistency in print.
+The glossary itself functions as a parasite by infiltrating books through its binding (Elastic Band and Draw).
 I also carried out an intervention in the urban space: the temporary meeting place (Temporärer Treffpunkt).
 A roundabout in Dessau temporarily became a social space for gathering friends and the people of Dessau.
 Viewers are confronted with an idea of what an alternative use of selected locations could look like.
+Thus it becomes a parasite in the cityscape.

 2025